You can preserve data in Microsoft 365, and Microsoft 365 Government, after completing the integration between RelativityOne and Microsoft 365.

 ],

 You have updated the manifest and added the Exchange.ManageAsApp permission to the application.
+This permission is needed so that the application can run cmdlets in Exchange Online in each tenant organization.

 Note: If you have trouble with the adding to the manifest, we recommend deleting the manifest and creating a new one.

-• Sites.Read.All—this permission is needed to do OneDrive & SharePoint Discovery in Relativity.
+You must add the Sites.Read.All API permissions to your application.
+The Sites.Read.All permission is needed to do OneDrive & SharePoint Discovery in Relativity.

-To verify that you added the Exchange.ManageAsApp permission and add the Sites.ReadAll permission,
+To add the Sites.ReadAll permission,

-Both permissions, Exchange.ManageAsApp and Sites.ReadAll, should now be added to your application.
+The Sites.ReadAll permission should now be added to your application.

 You must create a self-signed certificate.
 Use the script below.
 The script below will create two files: